stacybri/SPI_v0/R/04_WDR/042_programs/02_data_cleaning_WDR.md

 For our purposes, we will use the raw data from the country surveys as our data for the availability of key indicators, since the modelled estimates are produced out of sample, and thus not reflective of a country's national statistical system.

 Countries are ranked by source quality (admin data > survey > no data) and frequency.
-Score on this indicator has a max of 1 point with 0.5 points for source quality and 0.5 points for frequency.
+Score on this indicator has a max of 1 point and is the average of the frequency and quality indicators.
 Detailed scoring for source quality and frequency components are below.

-Quality (0.5 points total):
+Quality (1 points total):
-0.5 Point.
-Vital Registration data available within past 5 years 0.25 Points.
-Survey Data or Census Data availabe, but no Vital Registration data within past 5 years; 0 Points.
+1 Point.
+Vital Registration data available within past 5 years 0 Points.
 None within past 5 years

-Frequency (0.5 points total):
+Frequency (1 points total):
-0.5 Point.
-3 or more values available within past 5 years 0.3 Points.
-2 values available within past 5 years; 0.15 Points.
-1 values available within past 5 years;
+1 Point.
+3 or more values available within past 5 years 0 Points.
-0 Points.
 None within past 5 years